Renault Formula One crash controversy: Piquet Jr. leaves Renault

 Fernando Alonso ended the 2008 season fifth in the Drivers Championship with 61 points, while Nelson Piquet Jr. finished in twelfth place, with 19 points.
 Their collective total earned Renault F1 fourth place in the Constructors Championship.
 Despite rumours that he was set to leave the team, Renault re-signed Piquet Jr. on a one-year contract for the 2009 season, once again alongside Alonso.
 By the tenth race of the 2009 season, Piquet Jr. had failed to score any points whereas Alonso had managed 13.
-On 3 August 2009, Piquet confirmed that he had been dropped by Renault.
-The departure was acrimonious, with Piquet criticising both the team and Briatore.
+On 3 August 2009, Piquet Jr. confirmed that he had been dropped by Renault.
+The departure was acrimonious, with Piquet Jr. criticising both the team and Briatore.
 He was replaced by test driver Romain Grosjean for the remainder of the season.

-Piquet's accusations
+Piquet Jr.'s accusations

 Initial reports and investigation

-On 30 August 2009, reports by the Brazilian television station Rede Globo stated that Nelson Piquet Jr. was ordered to crash during the Singapore race.
+On 30 August 2009, during coverage of that year's Belgian Grand Prix, the Brazilian television station Rede Globo reported that Piquet Jr. had been ordered to crash during the Singapore race.
 Formula One's governing body, the Fédération Internationale de l'Automobile (FIA), immediately announced it was investigating "alleged incidents at a previous F1 event".
-It was widely reported that the race in question was the Singapore 2008 race.
+It was widely reported that the race in question was the 2008 Singapore Grand Prix.

 Renault charged

-On 4 September, following the investigation by the FIA, Renault F1 were formally accused of interfering with the outcome of the 2008 Singapore race and conspiring with Piquet Jr. In a statement, the FIA stated that the charges against Renault F1 included "a breach of Article 151c of the International Sporting Code, that the team conspired with its driver, Nelson Piquet Jr, to cause a deliberate crash at the 2008 Singapore Grand Prix with the aim of causing the deployment of the safety car to the advantage of its other driver, Fernando Alonso."
-The team was called to a meeting of the FIA World Motor Sport Council in Paris on 21 September, days before the 2009 running of the Singapore Grand Prix.
+On 4 September, following the investigation by the FIA, Renault F1 were formally accused of interfering with the outcome of the 2008 Singapore Grand Prix, and conspiring with Piquet Jr. In a statement, the FIA stated that the charges against Renault F1 included "a breach of Article 151c of the International Sporting Code, that the team conspired with its driver, Nelson Piquet Jr, to cause a deliberate crash at the 2008 Singapore Grand Prix with the aim of causing the deployment of the safety car to the advantage of its other driver, Fernando Alonso."
+The team was called to a meeting of the FIA World Motor Sport Council (WMSC) in Paris on 21 September, days before the 2009 running of the Singapore Grand Prix.
 After being charged, the Renault F1 team stated that they would be making no comments until the hearing.